India condemned as Labour MP denied entry, deported

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Politicians called on the Indian government to explain the Labour MP from Oldham East and Saddleworth was denied entry to the country despite having a valid visa.
-The Guardian, the Times, BBC, Sky, The Independent, Mirror, The Independent and dozens of other media published news of the MP being barred and condemned the Indian government’s intolerance.
+Politicians called on the Indian Government to explain explain the Labour MP from Oldham East and Saddleworth was denied entry to the country despite having a valid visa.
+The Guardian, the Times, BBC, Sky, The Independent, Mirror, The Independent and dozens of other media published news of the MP being barred and condemned Indian government’s intolerance.

 Debbie Abrahams, who is Chair of the British Parliament’s All Party Parliamentary Group (APPG) on Kashmir, was told her visa had been rejected when she arrived in Delhi.